 How do I choose the best social media platform for my business?

 As if you don't have enough to focus on as a business owner, social media can be an incredibly daunting and time-consuming task.
-Keep it simple and focus on the platforms that will bring the most amount of traffic for the least amount of energy and time commitment.
+Keep it simple and focus on the social media sites that will bring the most amount of traffic for the least amount of energy and time commitment.

-Every week there's a new trendy social platform.
+Every week there's a new, trendy social network.
 First, it was Facebook, then Twitter, Pinterest, LinkedIn, Instagram, Google+, Tumblr, YouTube, Snapchat, and the list goes on.

 Unless you have a dedicated social media team, managing each platform is simply unrealistic.